LostRabbitLabs/GimmeHead3rz/README.md

 - Supports customizable headers (both name and value) to the request(s)
 - Supports a customizable Host header
 - Supports a customizable User-Agent header
+- Supports displaying content received from the request(s)
 - Supports customizable body content for request(s)
 - Supports uploading a specified file as body for request(s)
 - Supports ignoring bad certificates on HTTPS requests (through the --insecure flag)